Bondi Junction railway station

-Bondi Junction railway station is located on the Eastern Suburbs line, serving the Sydney suburb of Bondi Junction.
-It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and NSW TrainLink South Coast Line services.
+Bondi Junction railway station is a suburban railway station located on the Eastern Suburbs line, serving the Sydney suburb of Bondi Junction.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and intercity South Coast Line services.

 History

 As a long-standing major commercial area in Sydney's east, a railway line had long been considered to Bondi Junction.
 The suburb was variously proposed to have been the intermediate or the ultimate terminus of an Eastern Suburbs Railway since 1916.
 In 1967, tenders were awarded for the construction of the Eastern Suburbs line as far as Bondi Junction.
 Construction began shortly thereafter.

 Construction plans

 Although a subway station, construction required the demolition of a block of mixed commercial-residential buildings to permit staging of the project, the construction of a works compound and, once the railway was completed, to be the location of the bus interchange facility.

-The line was to eventually be constructed to Kingsford, but the first stage would run only so far as Bondi Junction.
+The line was to be eventually constructed to Kingsford, but the first stage would run only so far as Bondi Junction.
 As the planned interim terminus of the line, terminus facilities were provided at the station.
 These consisted of a turnback tunnel between the main running tunnels and a trailing crossover.

 An underground shopping complex was proposed to be constructed at the concourse level of the station (similar to that which exists at Martin Place).
 Additionally, an underground walkway would be provided to the then proposed (later constructed) Bondi Junction Plaza shopping centre.